dagraham/etm-dgraham/README.md

 ## Installation

+### For personal use

+The easiest way to install *etm* for personal use is to use *pip*:

+	$ python3 -m pip install -U etm-dgraham

+This will install *etm* with all the needed python supporting modules.
+You can then start *etm* with

+	$ etm <path to home>

+See [Home Directory](#Home Directory) for details about `<path to home>`.

 <!--  [![etm: installing etm in a virtual environment](http://img.youtube.com/vi/fEPPG82AH7M/0.jpg)](http://www.youtube.com/watch?v=fEPPG82AH7M "installing etm in a virtual environment") -->

 ### For use in a virtual environment

-Setting up a virtual environment for etm is recommended for new users.
+Setting up a virtual environment for etm is an slightly more complicated alternative.
 The steps for OS/X or linux are illustrated below.
 For details see [python-virtual-environments-a-primer](https://www.google.com/url?q=https%3A%2F%2Frealpython.com%2Fpython-virtual-environments-a-primer%2F&sa=D&sntz=1&usg=AFQjCNFh7QpJQ4rPCDjZ1eLrV1BRCCpSmw).

 Open a terminal and begin by creating a new directory/folder for the virtual environment, say `etm-pypi`, in your home directory: